Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

    > **Note:** The URL can also be: `http://localhost:<alfrescoPort>/alfresco/OpenContent`

-6. (Optional) This step is only required if using the Alfresco Enterprise Viewer and leveraging the "Collaboration Server" functionality for collaborative annotation functionality:
+6. (Optional) This step is only required if using the Enterprise Viewer and leveraging the "Collaboration Server" functionality for collaborative annotation functionality:

    Update the provided `openannotate-override-placeholders.properties` file: